FionaRubino/DS340Wproject/README.md

 | Recall |  93.67  | 93.67 | 96.2 |
 | F1 | 96.73 | 96.73 | 98.06 |

+Baseline results remain the same.
+Initally we found 100% evaluation metrics for all of phase 2 and phase 3.
+This changed in our recent run through.
+Now, GridSearch-only kept results the same as the baseline, and adding PCHF improved metrics, achieving a 98.05% accuracy, 100% precision, 96.2% recall, and 98.06% F1 Score.
+The slight improvement still indicated PCHF can be beneficial to this model and achieve high peformance.

 ### Decision Tree

 | Metric | Baseline | GridSearch | GridSearch & PCHF |